 In 2009, the Athena Music and Leadership program was created as a space for young women to achieve musical excellence while improving confidence and leadership skills.
-Led by successful, professional women in music, the faculty serve as positive role models who continue to make an impact on the lives of the young ladies who attend.
-Although many Athena alumnae may major in music education, the goal is not to create the next generation of band directors. but to develop the next generation of leaders in their field of choice.
-Participants identify who they are as musicians, know they can create music at a high level, and recognize that, through their music, they can do anything.
-The program is designed to connect middle schoolers who are just beginning to learn how to play, high schoolers who are perfecting their skills, and college students who are learning to teach and inspire, with professionals who have been teaching anywhere from 1 to 40+ years.
+Led by successful, professional women in music, the faculty serve as positive role models.
+Although many Athena alumnae may major in music education, the goal is not to create the next generation of band directors, but to develop the next generation of leaders in their field of choice.
+Particimusicians, know a high level, and recognize that through their music, they can do anything.
+The program is designed to connect middle schoolers who are just beginning to learn how to play, high schoolers who are perfecting their skills, and college students who are learning to teach and inspire, with professionals who have been teaching anywhere from one to 40+ years.
 The signature leadership and empowerment seminars embrace inclusivity and collaboration while shaping confident, well-rounded individuals who will contribute positively to their band programs and to society.